I still remember a particular time when I was not exactly being an available parent.

 Then she said, “I’m sorry.
 I just want to tell you one more thing, then I’ll quit bothering you.”

 OUCH!
-The minute the words came out of her mouth, I knew I had made the mistake of putting my computer work before my daughter, and her need for me to listen.
+The minute the words came out of her mouth.
+I just knew I had made the mistake of putting my computer work before my daughter.
+And all she needed was for me to listen.

 Have you ever been there, and done that?
 Maybe not the exact same scenario, but you are trying to read a book, or talk to a friend, and one of the kids “needs” something – and you look at it as a “bother.”